um8ra/movie_edge/README.txt

 - Now you have an empty database.
 We need to populate it.
 But first, we must generate a Word2Vec model...

 =Acquire data=
-- This was done piecemeal by our team on multiple machines, so bubblegum and duct tape may be needed
+- This was done piecemeal by our team on multiple machines, so bubble gum and duct tape may be needed
 - We've already put the data into the db.sqlite3 for you, but if you're adventerous, you can download the data and make minimal tweaks to the files.
 - Go to https://grouplens.org/datasets/movielens/ and download the link here: http://files.grouplens.org/datasets/movielens/ml-20m.zip.
 Unzip it.
 This ml-20m folder is expected to be in the root CODE directory of the project for most operations.
 - Metadata for the movies was also downloaded via API from here: https://www.omdbapi.com/.
 Anywhere you see 'metadata.pkl' referenced in the code, this is OMDB API data.